 A Machine Learning Blog

-Bob Wilson (he/him/his) is a data scientist at Netflix, where he helps entertain the world by improving content quality.
-Prior roles include Marketing Analytics at Meta Reality Labs, Director of Data Science (Marketing) at Ticketmaster, and Director of Analytics at Tinder.
+Bob Wilson (he/him/his) is a Marketing Data Scientist at Meta Reality Labs, where he helps introduce the world to the future of technology.
+Prior roles include data science at Netflix, Director of Data Science (Marketing) at Ticketmaster, and Director of Analytics at Tinder.
 His interests include causal inference and convex optimization.
 When not tweaking his Emacs init file, Bob enjoys gardening, listening/singing along to Broadway musical soundtracks, and surfeiting on tacos.

 Stanford University